data-dot-all/dataall/pages/code.md

 ### contexts
 We define React Contexts to define "global" props that affect many child components in the application.
 For example, we set the initial Theme as "dark".
-We also use Contexts to define Authorization parameters which
+We also use Contexts to define Authorization parameters which might come from Amplify or from our local setting.

 - Amplify Context
 - Local Context